 The incompatible offices statute, 1978 PA 566, prohibits a public officer from holding two or more incompatible offices at the same time.
-This Act was amended by 1992 PA 10, to permit the governing body of a municipality with a population less than 25,000 to authorize a public officer or public employee to perform, with or without compensation, other additional services for the unit of local government.
-Although PA 10 has provided some flexibility from the strict standards of incompatibility (based upon the criteria in PA 566 of 1978) the issue is not always so clear.
-Specific questions about compatibility should be referred to your village attorney.
-(MCL 15.181 et seq.)
-See the League's One Pager Plus Fact Sheet "Incompatible Public Offices" at mml.org.
+This Act was amended to permit the governing body of a municipality with a population less than 40,000 to authorize a public officer or public employee to perform, with or without compensation, other additional services for the unit of local government.